amspath/slidescape/README.md

 ## Supported image formats

-The viewer has built-in support for tiled TIFF and BigTIFF images (including generic and Philips TIFF variants).
+The viewer has built-in support for:
+* Tiled TIFF and BigTIFF (including generic and Philips TIFF variants).
+* Philips iSyntax.

 The program can also detect and load the [OpenSlide](https://github.com/openslide/openslide) library at runtime.
 If OpenSlide is present, the Aperio, Hamamatsu, Leica, MIRAX, Sakura, Trestle, and Ventana formats can additionally be loaded.